NatashaBishop/Django-learning/Django_REST _framework/README.md

 4. Connect with URLs (router)
 5. Test via browser or tools like Postman
 ### When to Use DRF?
-- Backend for mobile apps 📱
+- Backend for mobile apps
 - Frontend frameworks (React, Vue, Angular)
 - Microservices or API-first architecture

+Think of DRF as layers, each layer has ONE responsibility.
+That makes large Django projects manageable:

+    HTTP Layer      → Views
+    Validation      → Serializers
+    Business Logic  → Services
+    Database Reads  → Selectors
+    Storage         → Models/Postgres